programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```

 {% include figure.html filename="en-or-agent-based-model-communication-networks-03.png" alt="A histogram of the agents and their letters received.
-This time, with over 100 model instantions with 10 runs each, and binned as integers.
-The y-axis displays the number of agents that have received a number of letters displayed on the y-axis." caption="Figure 3.
+This time, with 100 model instantions running 10 times each, and binned as integers.
+The y-axis displays the number of agents that have received a number of letters displayed on the x-axis.
+In this figure, the distribution is normal, i.e., most agents have an average number of letters received.
+This indicates that the decision to whom an agent sends a letter is currently random." caption="Figure 3.
 Histogram of the letters received by all agents after 100 model runs" %}

 This runs 100 instantiations of the model, and runs each for 10 steps.
 (Notice that we set the histogram bins to be integers, since agents can only have whole numbers of letters).
 By running the model 100 times, we smooth out some of the ‘noise’ of randomness, and get to the model’s overall expected behavior.